PenisProtocol/SPRM/README.md

 ## Abstract

-This prpduct presents SPRM (State of Primary Elements that is Rolled-up and Merged), a novel optimization technique designed to enhance hash value calculations involving sensitive data.
+This product presents SPRM (State of Primary Elements that is Rolled-up and Merged), a novel optimization technique designed to enhance hash value calculations involving sensitive data.
 Traditional hashing mechanisms require the entire message, including confidential information, to compute the hash, raising significant privacy concerns.
 SPRM addresses this by consolidating the initial blocks containing sensitive data into a compact intermediate state, reducing data exposure and computational overhead in the hashing process.

 By leveraging the structural properties of hash functions like SHA-256, SPRM efficiently processes contiguous blocks of sensitive information, creating a smaller data footprint while maintaining hash integrity.
 This approach allows for the validation of data integrity without revealing or transmitting sensitive content.
 SPRM is particularly useful in scenarios requiring the verification of DID, VC, X.509 Certificates or other cryptographic proofs where both data hiding and transparency are required, and holder-exclusive NFT contents in decentralized manner.